Sanctuary: A Witch's Tale

 Sanctuary: A Witch's Tale is an American supernatural drama television series written and created by Debbie Horsfield based on the 2020 novel Sanctuary: A Novel of Suspense, Witchcraft, and Small Town Secrets by V.V.
 James.
 The first season premiered on January 4, 2024, on Sundance Now.
-In August 2024, the series was renewed for a second season.
+In August 2024, the series was renewed for a second season, which premiered on December 25, 2025.

 Synopsis

 In the fictional small English town of Sanctuary, witches have lived openly for centuries as accepted and sacred members of the community.
 Sarah Fenn is a witch whom the townspeople rely on for remedies when other methods have failed.
-When Dan Whithall, a local teen, a rugby captain, and a bully is accidentally pushed to death at a party, his mother Abigail, out of her grief and convictions begin a modern witch hunt against Sarah believing her son to be a saint and Sarah's daughter, Harper, whom Dan betrayed and abused for fun is the cause of her beloved son's death.
+When Dan Whithall, a local teen, a rugby captain and a bully, is pushed to his death at a party, his mother Abigail, out of grief, begins a modern witch hunt against Sarah, believing her son to be a saint and Sarah's daughter Harper, whom Dan betrayed and abused, to be the cause of Dan's death.